cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ``is_non_iid_issue``
 ~~~~~~~~~~~~~~~~~~~~

-A boolean column, where `True` indicates that the dataset exhibits statistically significant violations of the IID assumption.
+A boolean column, where `True` values indicate that the dataset exhibits statistically significant violations of the IID assumption.
-The specific violation considered is whether the examples are ordered such that almost adjacent examples tend to have more similar feature values.
+If the overall dataset does not appear to be Non-IID (p-value > 0.05), then all entries in this column will be `False`.
+If the dataset appears to be Non-IID (p-value < 0.05), then one entry will be `True`, specifically the example with the lowest `non_iid_score`.
+We do not recommend interpreting the per-example boolean values, as the Non-IID check is more about the overall dataset.

 ``non_iid_score``
 ~~~~~~~~~~~~~~~~~

-A numeric column with scores between 0 and 1.
-The score represents the variant of the Kolmogorov-Smirnov statistic for each example.
+A numeric column with scores between 0 and 1, containing the Non-IID quality scores for each example.
-It is used to compare the distribution of index-distances between an example and its nearest neighbors, and the distribution of index-distances between the example and its non-neighbors.
-A smaller score indicates that the index distance with the nearest neighbors of an example is significantly different from the index distance with the non-neighbors of the example.
+Learn more via our `blogpost <https://cleanlab.ai/blog/non-iid-detection/>`_.

 Be cautious when interpreting the non-IID issue score for individual examples.
-The dataset as a whole receives a p-value for the non-IID test, which is a more reliable indicator of whether the dataset exhibits non-IID behavior.
+The dataset as a whole receives a p-value for our non-IID test (obtained via :py:meth:`Datalab.get_issue_summary("non_iid") <cleanlab.datalab.datalab.Datalab.get_issue_summary>`), which better indicates whether the dataset exhibits non-IID behavior.

-When the p-value is low, you can use the per-example non-IID scores to identify which examples contribute the most to the non-IID behavior.
+When this p-value is low, you can use the per-example non-IID scores to identify which examples to look at for better understanding this non-IID behavior.

 .. jinja ::